Welcome to the Psychology Resource Guide!

 Welcome!
 This guide gathers together Library resources for your studies in Psychology at Le Moyne.

-If you are in PSY 315, there is a guide just for that class linked below.
+If you are in PSY 315, there is a guide made for that class linked below.

 Please use the green tabs on the left to find help with different types of resources.

-Get started finding research articles (the "literature") by scrolling down this page!
+Get started finding research articles (the "literature") by clicking the Find Scholarly Articles tab on the left!

 What does Primary or Secondary source mean?